yclas/documentation/How-to-create-featured-plans.md

 ---
 # How to create a Featured Plan

-Note that the review option is available only for the Premium Users. when you 're ready to have a Premium Theme, go to our [market](http://open-classifieds.com/market/).
+Note that the Featured Plans are available only for the Premium Users. when you 're ready to have a Premium Theme, go to our [market](http://open-classifieds.com/market/).

 With our 2.4.0 release we added the option to create featured plans for ads.